pursuant to Art. 13, 14 and 21 of the General Data Protection Regulation GDPR

 4. Categories of personal data processed by us

 The following data is processed:

-- personal data (name, date of birth, place of birth, nationality, marital status, job/sector and comparable data)
+- personal data (name, nationality, job/sector and comparable data)

 - contact data (address, e-mail address, phone number and comparable data)

 - payment confirmation/cover note for bank and credit cards